FidoNet: Decline

-As modems reached speeds of 28.8 kbit/s, the overhead of the TCP/IP protocols were no longer so egregious and dial-up Internet became increasingly common.
-By 1995, the bulletin board market was reeling as users abandoned local BBS systems in favour of larger sites and web pages, which could be accessed worldwide for the same cost as accessing a local BBS system.
-This also made FidoNet less expensive to implement, because inter-net transfers could be delivered over the Internet as well, at little or no marginal cost.
+As modems reached speeds of 28.8 kbit/s, dial-up Internet became increasingly common.
+By 1995, the bulletin board market was reeling as users abandoned local BBS systems in favour of a subscription to a local Internet Provider, which allowed access to worldwide internet services, such as HTTP, internet mail and so on, for the same cost as accessing a local BBS system.
+Many BBS sysops became Internet Service Providers.
+Their Internet gateways also made FidoNet less expensive to implement, because inter-net transfers could be delivered over the Internet as well, at little or no marginal cost.
 But this seriously diluted the entire purpose of the store-and-forward model, which had been built up specifically to address a long-distance problem that no longer existed.

 The FidoNet nodelist started shrinking, especially in areas with a widespread availability of internet connections.
 This downward trend continues but has levelled out at approximately 2,500 nodes.
 FidoNet remains popular in areas where Internet access is difficult to come by, or expensive.